lochanaj/ai-pre-sales-research-agent/README.md

 # AI Agent for Sales Pre-Call Research

 ## Overview
-This project explores the power of no-code AI agents by automating the process of researching prospects and companies.
+This project explores the power of AI agents by automating the process of researching prospects and companies.
 Built with Relevance AI, the agent combines insights from LinkedIn profiles and company websites into a single, actionable pre-call report-helping sales reps prepare more effectively for client calls.

 ## Features
 - **Prospect Research:** Scrapes and summarizes LinkedIn profiles from a provided URL.